Gamers Involved In Fatal Wichita 'Swatting' Indicted On Federal Charges - Slashdot

 There is no denying their actions were wrong, however, there's a major question as to whether the police were criminally negligent by failing to properly assess the situation prior to storming the building.
 A reasonable person would expect they would verify claims before acting on them.

 Re:Good, throw the book at them!
-(Score:4, Informative)
+(Score:4, Interesting)

 A reasonable person would expect they would verify claims before acting on them.